EvaSeidlmayer/orcid-for-wikidata/README.md

 The Web of Science-ID (wosuid) is not supported by Wikidata yet and can not be used for retrieval.

-If we check in Wikidata we see these Q-Nrs refer to:
+We can proof the retrieved Q-Nrs.
+They refer to:

 [Q70670731](https://www.wikidata.org/wiki/Q70670731)  "Calcium intake and 28-year gastro-intestinal cancer mortality in Dutch civil servants"